vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/vm-apps/index.md

 To capture the state of your {{ products.vra_9_short_name }} environment simply fill in the names of the content objects and follow the [Pull Content](#pull-content) section.

-For more information on each component please refer to the [Components](#components) section.
+For more information on each component please refer to corresponding sub-section.

 #### Content Filtering